hanna-rodler/IOTApplicationDesigner/README.md

 ## Start the Application

-1. Run the following command:
+1. Run the following command to start the frontend:

    ```sh
    npm run dev
    ```

-2. Open a second terminal and run:
+2. Open a second terminal to start the backend and run:

    ```sh
    npm run start:server